 - Every participant chooses the favorite topic.
 If there is only one participant choosing a particular topic: END; otherwise go to next step

 - If two or more participants choose the same topic, they may provide a second choice (if applicable).
 If this solves the problem: END; otherwise go to next step

 - If still two or more participants want the same topic, we flip the coin/role the dice.
 Afterwards the loser needs to switch to another topic that is still open: END

-- After the topics have been assigned, every participant once again confirms the participation in the seminar and his/her topic choice via e-mail to Dr. Philipp Neumann until 11 April
+- After the topics have been assigned, every participant once again confirms the participation in the seminar and his/her topic choice via e-mail to Prof. Dr. Philipp Neumann until 11 April

 - Important Dates:

 - Every participant delivers a FIRST DRAFT of the presentation and its contents TWO WEEKS BEFORE THE OWN PRESENTATION.

 - Every participant delivers a FINAL DRAFT of the slides ONE WEEK